bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 - Date
 - File
 - Text

+You can change filtering parameters and refresh the list of logs by clicking "SHOW LOGS".

 ..
 Refresh the List of Logs - To update the list of logs click "Refresh" to see the latest logs for the selected filtering parameters.